 Pandan leaves are widely used in Southeast Asia for their infusion of aroma and flavor.
 Filipinos would take a strip of pandan, tie it in a knot, and incorporate it when cooking rice.
 Once the rice is done, it will give the rice such sweet aroma.
 To remove the pandan, we simply pull out the string; the knot will help not break the leaf upon removal.

-If you could find pandan leaves fresh at the market, then lucky you.
-But if you couldn’t find them fresh, you could also get them at the frozen section of a nearby Asian supermarket, which I did.
+If yout if you couldn’t find fresh pandan leaves, you could get them at the frozen section of a nearby Asian supermarket, which I did.
 If you couldn’t find either fresh or frozen, you may also get pandan extract, also at your Asian supermarket.
 Just follow the directions in the bottle for the ratio.

 BUKO PANDAN SALAD